activecell/activecell-api/product/streams.md

 Fields
 ------

-* id [String] A BSON ObjectId Datatype identifier for the revenue stream (system-defined)
+* id [String] A system-defined BSON ObjectId identifier for the revenue stream
 * name [String] The name of the stream (user-defined or imported from QuickBooks)